Why 'Fine' is the Most Dangerous Word

 And it’s starting to smell.

 So you adapted.
-You learned to scan the room before you spoke.
-You learned to need nothing, want little, and feel nothing at all.
-Or rather, you learned to feel nothing on purpose, because feeling anything risked exposing the gap between the person you were allowed to be and the person you actually were.
+You began to register their mood before you spoke.
+And you learned to need nothing, want little, to feel nothing at all.
+Truly, you learned to feel nothing on purpose , because feeling anything risked exposing the gap between the person you were allowed to be and the person you actually were.

 "I'm fine" became your shield.
 Your shorthand.
 Your comfortable little prison.